 Returning a Tenant’s Security Deposit in Colorado

-If you need extra time, you can prolong this period by an additional thirty days.
+If, as the landlord, you need extra time, you can prolong this period by an additional thirty days.
 You may need this extra time in the event that there is a misunderstanding about deductions.

-The next step is to send them (the deposit and an itemized statement) to the tenant’s last known address.
+The next step is to send them (the security deposit and an itemized statement) to the tenant’s last known address.

-Failure to include the statement alongside the portion of the deposit you are returning may lead to penalties.
+Failure to include the statement alongside the portion of the security deposit you are returning may lead to penalties.

 Change of Property Ownership

-Strict compliance with Colorado’s security deposit laws is crucial.
-If you don’t, you risk significant financial repercussions.
-For example, wrongfully withholding the tenant’s deposit can make you lose up to three times the deposit amount.
+Strict compliance with Colorado's security deposit laws is crucial.
+If you don't, you risk significant financial repercussions.
+For example, wrongfully withholding the tenant's security deposit can make you lose up to three times the deposit amount.
 In addition, the tenant may be awarded court costs and attorney fees.